 Unlimited payroll runs

 Many—though not all—payroll software solutions let you make unlimited payroll runs, which means you can process payroll as frequently as you need to instead of being limited to just one or two runs a month.
-But Gusto also lets you run unlimited off-cycle or bonus payrolls.
-Basically, that means if an employee earns a bonus and you want to pay it out before the next pay period, you can, with no financial penalties.
+But the Gusto payroll service also lets you run unlimited off-cycle or bonus payrolls.

-Expansive employee benefits
+Unique employee benefits

 Just about every payroll provider includes some HR perks and employee benefits, but Gusto offers more employee benefit options at a lower price than most competitors.
 Along with workers compensation insurance and healthcare administration, employers who use Gusto can add the following benefits: